 In bowling, knowing how to calculate averages is an important skill, particularly in league play, where these numbers are relevant to tournaments and rankings.
 Fortunately, Rule 108 of the United States Bowling Congress (USBC) Rulebook explains how to calculate bowling averages.
 A bowling average consists of dividing the total number of points scored by one bowler in a league by the number of games they have bowled in that league over one season.
 For these averages, extra pins and fractions are disregarded, and partial games that are played by multiple players cannot typically be used to calculate averages either.

 To put this in perspective, we can take the example of a bowler who bowls three times in one week for their league.
-In the first game, they score 150, while in the second, they score 162, and in the third, they score 135.
-To calculate the bowler’s average for that week, we would add up the three scores to get 447, and then divide 447 by 3 (the number of games played) to get an average score of 149 per game.
-Often, bowling averages for leagues can be calculated on a weekly, seasonally, or even yearly basis.
+In the first game, they score 150, and in the second, they score 162, and in the third, they score 135.
+To calculate the bowler’s average for that week, we would add up the three scores to get 447 and then divide 447 by 3 (the number of games played) to get an average score of 149 per game.
+Often, bowling averages for leagues can be calculated on a weekly, seasonal, or even yearly basis.
 Each league can establish its own rules regarding the number of games needed to calculate an average or averages required for bowlers wishing to enter the league.

 What is the maximum score in bowling?

 The maximum score in bowling is 300.
 A score of 300 is known as a “perfect game” and is an extremely difficult accomplishment.
 In order to achieve a perfect game, a bowler needs to roll a total of 12 strikes.
 This consists of 10 strikes in each of the 10 frames of the game, plus two additional strikes, which the bowler earns by getting a strike in the tenth frame.